sameer/purisa.me/content/blog/hdmi_on_fpga/index.md

 +++
-title = "HDMI outptut on an FPGA" date = 2019-07-18T19:11:13-07:00
+title = "HDMI output on an FPGA" date = 2019-07-18T19:11:13-07:00
 +++